futurediffusion/fast-translator/README.md

 ## Global hotkey

 Press `Ctrl+Shift+T` anywhere to translate the currently selected text.
-The application simulates a copy operation, grabs the clipboard contents and shows the English translation in the floating window.
+The application copies the text, replaces it with the English translation and shows the result in the floating window.